jakvbs/gemini-mcp-rs/README.md

 ### Optional Parameters

-- `SESSION_ID` (string): Resume the specified session of the gemini.
-Defaults to empty string, start a new session
+- `SESSION_ID` (string): Resume a previously started Gemini session.
+Use exactly the `SESSION_ID` value returned from an earlier `gemini` tool call (typically a UUID like `89473362-3f12-46e8-adce-05388980dcca`).
+If omitted or empty, a new session is created.
+Custom labels (for example `"skinbase-tradeit-metrics"`) are not valid session identifiers.

 ### Return Structure